sourcegraph/handbook/content/ce/team-culture.md

-## OOO/Vacation/PTO Protocols
+## OOO Protocols

 Prior to taking time off, CEs should:

 1. Log time off request in BambooHr
 1. Log their time off on the team calendar
-1. Work with their manager to identify a coverage plan
+1. Work with their manager to create a coverage plan
 1. Notify their customers through the appropriate channel of their upcoming OOO
 1. Update their slack status accordingly with OOO dates indicated